11 min read

 It is the first decline in restaurant sales in three months and the largest monthly drop in over two years.

-2025 Forecast: Restaurant Sales to Reach $1.5 Trillion
+Restaurant Industry Sales To Reach $1.5 Trillion by end of 2025

-Recent Sales Performance of Major Chains
+Recent Sales Performance of Major Restaurant Chains

 Contrary to the perception that only small, independent restaurants are facing challenges, major chains are also experiencing softening sales.
 The overall health of the restaurant industry reflects this trend, with growth rates slowing across sectors.